TheBB/spacemacs-layers/README.md

 Note that this works regardless of the value of `helm-ff-skip-boring-files` and `helm-boring-file-regexp-list`.
 That functionality will continue to work as before.

+### operators

+Adds some new evil operators.
+For now, just one: a narrowing operator on `SPC n n`.